ak80/BinaryDataParser/README.md

 ## Quickstart

-You need to add a runtime and a compile time dependency and then you can add the annotations to the class you want to map.
-When you compile, a custom mapper will be generated and can then be used from you code.
+You need to add a runtime and a compile time dependency.
+Then you add the annotations to the class you want to map.
+When you compile this clas, a custom mapper will be generated and can then be used from your code.

 ### Add dependency